 For Mendelssohn the goals of these three capacities are all ultimately directed outward to the world of sense perception either to grasp truth (by finding the appropriate concepts that correspond to the “unchanging” truth of things) or to pursue wishful thinking by bending things to conform to our desires.
 The capacity of endorsement (of attraction/repulsion or Lust/Unlust) stands ready in the middle between material knowledge and wishful thinking to serve as the neutral “seed” drawn upon by the other two capacities for achieving their ends.
 Again, for Mendelssohn, then, epistemology in all three forms is concerned with sense perception.
 In contrast, the “how” of epistemology as an internal, imperceptible capacity is simply presupposed as if it is a black box.

 Frequently today, Mendelssohn’s black box is filled with “objective” psychological data or neurobiological reductionism.
 In contrast, Kant’s solution is to give a functional account of the black box.
-Kant engages in an analytic of the three capacities that constitute reason (theoretical, practical, and aesthetic judgment), and, although in the third Critique he employs the same three-fold division used by Mendelssohn, he renames the “connecting link” between theoretical reason (Erkenntnis) and practical reason’s desire, the capacity of reflecting, aesthetic judgment.
-In the process though, Kant’s analytic of reason offers a critique by turning the spyglass around from looking outward to sense phenomena to look inwards to ask: What are the imperceptible conditions of possibility that are necessary for us to understand and to act in the world in the way that we do?
+Kant engages in an analytic of the three capacities that constitute reason (theoretical, practical, and aesthetic judgment), and, although in the third Critique he employs the same three-fold division used by Mendelssohn, he renames the “connecting link” between theoretical reason (Erkenntnisvermögen) and practical reason’s desire (Begehrungsvermögen), the capacity of reflecting, aesthetic judgment “[…] judgment […] provides the mediating concept between the concepts of nature and the concept of freedom […]” (Critique of Judgment AA V: 196).
+Hence, the need for a “critique” of judgment.
+Kant’s critique turns the spyglass around from looking outward to sense phenomena to look inwards to ask.: What are the imperceptible conditions of possibility that are necessary for us to understand and to act in the world in the way that we do?

-It is far from unlikely that Kant’s second Critique is a deliberate critique (in the sense of the Copernican Turn) of Mendelssohn’s “capacity for desire” (Begehrungsvermögen) in that it is concerned with the transcendental conditions of possibility for desire rather than, as in Mendelssohn’s own case, with the hypothetically pragmatic application of desire.
-In other words, although Kant announced the project of the Critique of Practical Reason already in April of 1785 in the Groundwork of the Metaphysics of Morals, Mendelssohn’s discussion of the three-fold architectonic of reason might have played a role in the actual writing even of the second Critique.
-The third, Critique of Judgment, moreover, can be viewed, at least as an aid in following Kant’s thought, as a critique of Mendelssohn’s “capacity of endorsement” (Billigungsvermögen).
+Kant’s second Critique is far from merely unlikely a deliberate critique (in the sense of the Copernican Turn) of Mendelssohn’s “capacity for desire” (Begehrungsvermögen) in that Kant’s critique is concerned precisely with the transcendental conditions of possibility for desire rather than, as in Mendelssohn’s own case, with the hypothetically pragmatic application of desire.
+In other words, although Kant announced the project of the Critique of Practical Reason already in April of 1785 in the Groundwork of the Metaphysics of Morals, Mendelssohn’s discussion of the three-fold architectonic of reason could well have played a role in the actual writing even of the second Critique.
+In addition, the third, Critique can be viewed, at least as an aid to following Kant’s thought process, as a critique of Mendelssohn’s “capacity of endorsement” (Billigungsvermögen).